WNderitu/data_science_capstone_project/README.md

 The training json file was renamed to train.json

-## Machine learning Model Architecture
+### Deep learning Model Architecture

-You Only Look Once (YOLO) v8 model will be used for object detection and counting.
+The You Only Look Once (YOLO) models are single stage detectors that predict bounding boxes and class probabilities directly from the entire image.
+The YOLO version 8 model (YOLOv8) will be used for object detection and counting.
+The model size to be used is yolov8n (Nano) which has about 3 Million parameters, is the fastest, suitable for small datasets and computers with limited GPU.
+However, it's accuracy is lower than other bigger sizes of YOLOv8 models.

+YOLO v8 has 24 convolutional layers, four max-pooling layers, and two fully connected layers.
+The architecture works as follows:
+- Resizes the input image into 448x448 before going through the convolutional network.
+- A 1x1 convolution is first applied to reduce the number of channels, followed by a 3x3 convolution to generate a cuboidal output.
+- The activation function under the hood is ReLU, except for the final layer, which uses a linear activation function.
+- Some additional techniques, such as batch normalization and dropout, regularize the model and prevent it from overfitting.

 ## Results

 ## Recommendations/Next Steps